Sleep: A Developmental Approach

 While even the toughest sleeper will eventually learn to sleep, you don’t want to let a baby cry it out if there is truly something wrong with him.
 There are medical factors that may interfere with sleep.
 Most babies have reflux, but the majority of the time it’s not serious and doesn’t bother the baby, awake or asleep.
 Some babies have very significant symptomatic reflux, and this can make them squirm, grunt, or squeal.
 Severe reflux will definitely lead to early and frequent wakings.
 If left untreated, severe reflux can also lead to less enjoyable feeding or nursing; some babies even develop a feeding aversion, as they learn that feeding produces pain.

 When a baby has severe and symptomatic reflux, he may eat less and not gain enough weight, so your doctor may prescribe an antacid medicine.
 The antacid doesn’t stop the reflux, but it does take the edge off the sour taste and can make a real difference in both sleep and general personality.
-Don’t worry about spit up or reflux causing a baby to gag to death.
+Don’t worry about spit up or reflux causing a baby to gag to death - it’s the scariest thought, but it just doesn’t happen in healthy babies.
 It will just run down the side of his mouth.
 So don’t worry if your baby spits up in his sleep, and do make sure that he sleeps on his back until he can roll over by himself.
+Once they roll by themselves, it is definitely safe to keep them there, and you don’t have to wake every hour to flip them back.
+They may be in an uncomfortable position, but you don’t need to worry if they rolled on their own.

 Obstructive sleep apnea rarely happens in the newborn stage, but a 9 month old can start to present with swollen adenoids, which interfere with sleep.
 If your baby snores a lot beyond the newborn months, you should discuss that with your pediatrician.
 A little snoring that has a rhythm to it is usually ok.
 But any sign of choking, struggling, or loud snorts need to be addressed.
 It may be necessary to have a pediatric ENT look at the adenoids or conduct a sleep study – a full, intensive look at oxygen levels and chest wall movement – in a sleep lab.
 Obstructive sleep apnea (OSA) can definitely interfere with sleep, but that doesn’t mean a tough sleeper necessarily has OSA.